-Did you stay awake late last night to do an assignment?
+40 hours of sleeplessness due to healthy and unadulterated project as well, but have mastered the process of sleeping while taking Did you stay awake last night to do an assignment?
 Probably not.
-What you did do, is stay awake last night to eat pizza and enjoy 40 hours of sleeplessness due to healthy, and unadulterated procrastination.
-So in general, you're tired, you're sick of Pizza and Pitas, and well, you're falling asleep in class.
+What you did do is stay awake last night to eat proze and enjoy crastination.
+So in general, you're tired, you're sick of Pizza and notes.
+Purchase "TAKING NOTES the SmartWay".
+Only \$14.95 Pitas, and well, you're falling asleep in class.